kritsanapr/mern-graphql/README.md

-## I will build a full-stack project management system
+## I will build a full-stack project management system (Mini project)

 ---

+Learing about React, ExpressJs and GraphQL for building a mini project.

 ### Tech Stack